Do you want to configure your WordPress SMTP settings for outgoing emails, but you’re not sure where to start?

 Method 1: Get Full White Glove Setup for WordPress SMTP

-That’s why WP Mail SMTP has a full White Glove Setup service.
-It makes WordPress mail server setup effortless.
+That’s why WP Mail SMTP provides a full White Glove Setup service.
+It makes the WordPress mail server setup effortless.

-Our White Glove Setup service includes complete configuration and testing for your new email provider.
+Our White Glove Setup service includes complete configuration and testing for your new email provider using your verified email account.

 That means we’ll:

-- Add your preferred ‘From’ address and sender name
+- Add your preferred From Name and From Address

-- Test your mailer so you know your WordPress emails are fixed.
+- Test mailer so you know your WordPress emails are delivering properly.

-If you want to use WP Mail SMTP without the hassle, this is likely the best option for you.
+If you want to use WP Mail SMTP without the hassle and have your email delivery issues fixed once and for all, this is likely the best option for you.

 How to Get White Glove Setup for WordPress SMTP